 Spoiled Sweet: Cher, definitely.
 Despite being rich, she is genuinely sweet to people and usually motivated by good feelings.

 Status Cell Phone: The main characters all having mobile phones despite being in high school was intended as a joke about how spoilt and well-off they were.
 Modern viewers tend not to understand why a high school student with a mobile phone is supposed to be funny.

 Stern Teacher: Mr. Hall is the only teacher Cher can't sweet-talk or 'negotiate' her grades with, and is a bit long-suffering with the eccentricities and antics of his students, but is a fairly reasonable fellow otherwise (not least since Cher probably didn't entirely deserve getting her grades adjusted).
 He certainly lightens up considerably after being (unwittingly) set up with Miss Geist.

 Straight Gay: Subverted.
 Christian does indeed have some Camp Gay tendencies but Cher is too na´ve to realise.
 Her father doesn't appear to notice either, thinking him instead a Sinatra-wannabe.
 Must be a California thing.
 Murray's Gaydar is very sharp though.

 Technical Virgin: Dionne claims to be this and that she satisfies Murray in other ways.
-The final episode of the series confirms that she still is.
+This changes after the freeway incident, although that was waved away for the series.